Sunset Dunes: The Right Side of History

 When the world is on fire

-I knocked on thousands of doors this year and talked to Sunset residents of every background.
+I knocked on thousands of doors last year and talked to Sunset residents of every background.
 One woman stands out in how she summed everything up:

 I agree.
 Our immigrant community is under attack.
 LGBTQ people are being targeted.
 Science-based institutions are being dismantled.
 A generation has grown up in a culture of mass shootings.
 We have a mental health crisis.
 The cost of housing and healthcare makes it impossible for many to survive.